Ka-Repo/SmartGrowing/README.md

    ```
    Plugin DHT11 sensor into breadboard.

-   Connect 4.7 Ω resistor to pin 1 and 2 on the DHT11.
+   Connect 4.7 Ω resistor (yellow, purple, black, brown, gold) to pin 1 and 2 on the DHT11.

    Connect 3.3 V power supply (pin 1 on Raspberry Pi 3) to pin 1 on DHT11.

-   Connect pin 4 on Raspberry Pi to DHT11 pin 2.
+   Connect gpio 4 on Raspberry Pi (pin 7) to DHT11 pin 2.

-   Connect ground (pin 4 on Raspberry Pi 3) to DHT11 pin 4.
+   Connect ground (pin 9 on Raspberry Pi 3) to DHT11 pin 4.

    ```